CommitOps/commitops.github.io/docs/Interview-QnA/aws-questions-answers.md

     **Ans:** SES

-1. **Q: Which type of load balancer makes routing decisions at either the transport layer or the application layer and supports either EC2 or VPC.**
+???+ question "Q: Which type of load balancer makes routing decisions at either the transport layer or the application layer and supports either EC2 or VPC."
     1. Application Load Balancer
     2. Classic Load Balancer
     3. Primary Load Balancer